sereen-786/tasks/Task_2/test/README.md

 Report:  C:\Users\rithi\dummy_test\tasks\Task_2\test\results\report.html
 ```
 6. Check the reports in results folder containing output.xml, log.html, report.html for detailed code breaks, time of execution, pass or fail etc.
-7. Lets see what the command is all about:  robot --variable BROWSER:Chrome ---outputdir results/ verify_titles_and_job_counts.robot.
+7. Lets see what the command is all about:  robot --variable BROWSER:Chrome --variable TITLES_FILE:./results/result_titles.txt ---outputdir results/ verify_titles_and_job_counts.robot.
    - --variable : Here you can pass any agrument values through CLI during the run, that is declared in test case file under *** Variables *** section.
-For example pass --variable BROWSER:Chrome or Edge or any other browser (Keep in mind to download and add the drivers into system env path)
+For example pass --variable BROWSER:Chrome or Edge or any other browser (Keep in mind to download and add the drivers into system env path) and --variable TITLES_FILE:./results/result_titles.txt -- to store titles of web page results of the scenario1 in text file
    - --outputdir : Its the path to store all the results after run.
 8. We can run single test cases from the file using --include or -i where the tag values are given from test case [tags] section
    - robot --outputdir results/ -i scenario1 verify_titles_and_job_counts.robot --> runs only the first tc from the test case file 'verify_titles_and_job_count.robot